Bylaws of ISACA Greater Kansas City Chapter

 Section 2.
 Special Committees

-The Chapter shall indemnify any and all of its directors or officers or former directors or officers or any person who may have served at its request or by its election as a director or officer of another corporation, against expenses actually and necessarily incurred by them in connection with the defense or settlement of any action, suit or proceeding in which they, or any of them, are made parties, or a party, by reason of being or having been directors or a director or officer of the corporation or of such other corporation, except in relation to matters as to which any such director or officer or former director or officer or person shall be adjudged in such action, suit or proceeding to be liable for willful misconduct in performance of duty and to such matters as shall be settled by agreement predicated on existence of such liability.
+The Chapter shall indemnify any and all of its directors or officers or former directors or officers or any person who may have served at its request or by its election as a director or officer of another corporation, against expenses actually and necessarily incurred by them in connection with the defense or settlement of any action, suit or proceeding, in which they, or any of them, are made parties, or a party, by reason of being or having been directors or a director or officer of the corporation or of such other corporation.
+Notwithstanding the forgoing, this indemnification obligation shall not extend to matters as to which any such director or officer or former director or officer or person shall be adjudged in such action, suit or proceeding to be liable for willful misconduct in performance of duty and to such matters as shall be settled by agreement predicated on existence of such liability.

-The Chapter Board shall approve all suggested bylaw changes and forward them to the Membership Division of the Association, with changes indicated.
-The Association must give approval to all bylaw changes prior to them being submitted for a vote by chapter membership.
+The Chapter Board shall approve all suggested bylaw changes and forward them to the Association, with changes indicated.
+The Association must give written approval to all bylaw changes prior to them being submitted for a vote by Chapter membership.

-Chapter bylaw amendments will be approved, at any chapter meeting, by a two-thirds (2/3) vote, provided that the amendment has been submitted in writing at the previous meeting, or has been mailed or e-mailed to the entire Chapter membership at least ten (10) days prior to the meeting at which it will be considered.
-The Membership Division of the Association will be advised that the Bylaw amendments have been approved, and will be sent a copy of the approved version of the Bylaws.
+Chapter bylaw amendments will be approved at any Chapter meeting by a two-thirds (2/3) vote, provided the amendment has been submitted in writing at the previous meeting, or has been mailed or emailed to the entire Chapter membership at least ten (10) days prior to the meeting at which it will be considered.
+The Chapter Relations team of the Association will be advised that the bylaw amendments have been approved and will be sent a copy of the approved version of the bylaws.

 The Chapter Board shall conduct a periodic, ideally annual, comparison of the Chapter practices to the bylaws.
 The Chapter must ensure the compliance of the bylaws with the Association’s bylaws and any applicable country or state requirements.

 * * * * *